 You never know when you will be faced with an emergency and have to evacuate your home.
 With a survival kit at the ready, you can leave at a moment’s notice, knowing that you have everything you need to survive.

 - Food.
-A survival kit is supposed to have everything you need to survive for at least three days; so it needs at least 72 hours’ worth of food in it.
+A survival kit is supposed to have everything you need to survive for at least three days; so, it needs at least 72 hours’ worth of food in it.
 Avoid cans, focusing instead on dried foods, which are lighter and easier to carry.

 - Water.
-You’ll want some water in your survival kit, but there’s really no way that you can carry enough.
+You’ll want some water in your survival kit, but there’s no way that you can carry enough.

 - Knife.
-The knife is probably the most important piece of survival equipment.
+The knife is probably the most crucial piece of survival equipment.
 Make sure you get a good one that will hold an edge.
 A fixed-blade knife with a full tang is best as it will survive the most severe use.

 - Hatchet/Hammer.
 A hatchet is great for cutting firewood when you are out in the woods.
-Get a combination tool with a hammer head on the other side so you can also use it to drive tent pegs into the ground.
+Get a combination tool with a hammerhead on the other side so you can also use it to drive tent pegs into the ground.